Epworth Rectory Haunting: The Famous Haunting You’ve Never Heard Of

 Psychological Factors: The concept of mass hysteria or collective suggestion has been proposed, where the family’s fear, religious intensity, and social isolation amplified minor disturbances into a perceived supernatural event.
 The stress of living in a hostile community may have contributed to this dynamic.

-Prank-Playing: Some speculate that the children, particularly the older daughters, might have staged some events to scare their siblings or gain attention.
+Prank-Playing: Some speculate that the children, particularly the older daughters, may have staged events to frighten their siblings or attract attention.
 However, the consistency of reports across multiple witnesses, including adults and servants, makes this less likely.

 Modern Analysis